openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

 Refer to the [Hello Classification Sample](../../inference-engine/samples/hello_classification/README.md) sources for example of using the Inference Engine in applications.

-> **NOTE**: For 2019 R2 Release, the new Inference Engine Core API is introduced.
-This guide is updated to reflect the new API approach.
-> The Inference Engine Plugin API is still supported, but is going to be deprecated in future releases.
-Please, refer to [Migration from Inference Engine Plugin API to Core API](Migration_CoreAPI.md) guide to update your application.

 ## Use the Inference Engine API in Your Code

 The core `libinference_engine.so` library implements loading and parsing a model Intermediate Representation (IR), and triggers inference using a specified device.
 The core library has the following API: